HergenD/go-video-intel/README.md

                 // Determines if text is filtered based on language "filterLanguage": false,
                 "language": "Korean",
-                // Determines if we give the OCR a language hint "detectLanguage": false,
+                // Determines if we give the OCR language hints "detectLanguage": false,
-                // BCP-47 format for language hint
+                // BCP-47 format for language hints
-                "languageCode": "ko-KR"
+                "languageHints": ["ko-KR"]
             },
             "subtitleLocation": {
                 // Determines if we filter out text not within a given box